Manage pipelines and processors

 - Description: Optional description for the pipeline.

 - Expression: Query that qualifies events for the pipeline.
-For more details and examples, see Pipeline conditions.
+For example

 - Click Create.